Brown-University-Library/geodata_usgovt_backup/README.md

 # US Federal Government Data Backup

-This repo hosts Python scripts that use the Beautiful Soup and Requests modules to create back-ups of specific US federal government datasets (which are in the public domain).
+This repo hosts scripts (Python, R, others) used to create back-ups of specific US federal government datasets (which are in the public domain).
 The actual datasets (with the exception of imls_mdf, which is included as an example) are NOT stored in this repo, but are hosted in a public [Globus](https://www.globus.org/get-started) guest collection:

 **BrownU_Library_PUBL_usgovdata_backup**